Spanish Fry: Plot

 While camping in the woods on a company outing, Fry is abducted by aliens as he searches for Bigfoot.
 He wakes up the next morning to find that his nose has been stolen from his face.
 Fry learns that human noses are regarded by aliens as an aphrodisiac called "Human Horn".
 Bender, Leela, and Fry discover that Fry's nose has been sold by a "porno dealing monster" to Lrrr, ruler of the planet Omicron Persei 8.

 The three travel to Omicron Persei 8, where they learn Lrrr and his wife, Ndnd, are having marital troubles, explaining Lrrr's purchase.
 After retrieving Fry's nose, Leela reattaches it by laser.
 However, once Bender has finished explaining some details of human anatomy to Lrrr, Lrrr orders that Fry's "lower horn" now be removed for consumption.
-Leela stalls the Omicronian by suggesting that he and Ndnd share a romantic dinner in the woods and work on their relationship.
+Leela stalls the Omicronian by suggesting that he and Ndnd travel to Earth to share a romantic dinner in the woods and work on their relationship.
 The dinner nearly fails; as Fry is about to get his lower horn removed, Bigfoot shows himself.

 The park ranger also arrives, pleased to have finally gotten a look at Bigfoot.
 The ranger tries to amputate one of Bigfoot's feet as a trophy, but Lrrr prevents him.
 Lrrr then delivers a moving speech: Fry's "lower horn" like Bigfoot, is one of God's most beautiful creatures.
 Ndnd then realizes that her husband is still the sensitive Omicronian she fell for.
 The crew quickly retreats as the now-happy couple passionately make love.

 As the credits roll, an episode of The Scary Door is shown.